theweboftrust/wot.id-public-docs/02_System_Architecture.md

 ### 1.1.
 Foundational Concept: wot.id as Interface, Not Owner

-**Critical Understanding**: wot.id is an **interface** to data stored on the IOTA Tangle—it is NOT the owner or gatekeeper of that data.
+**Critical Understanding**: wot.id is an **interface** to data stored on IOTA Rebased mainnet—it is NOT the owner or gatekeeper of that data.

 ```
 ┌─────────────────────────────────────────────────────────────────────┐